ElektraInitiative/libelektra/doc/help/elektra-contracts.md

 to every backend, for example, if notification is required.
 This implies that every backend has to provide a specific additional service that will be checked using contracts.
-Plugins are also involved in contracts with Elektra's core.
-This topic will be discussed in [elektra-algorithm(7)](elektra-algorithm.md) in which the algorithm used by Elektra's core is explained.
+Plugins are also involved in contracts with Elektra’s core.
+This topic will be discussed in [elektra-algorithm(7)](elektra-algorithm.md) in which the algorithm used by Elektra’s core is explained.

 ## Assertions